Last Updated January 22nd, 2018

 You might also notice that it doesn’t have a fixed form (like a written quote) but we’ll get more into that later on in the article.

-How to get testimonials (amazing ones)
+How to get testimonials for your blog or website

 Let’s move on to the juicy part: how do we get more testimonials and, more importantly, how to we make sure they are amazing?